blakewilson/motivational-new-tab/readme.md

 ## Installing the Extension

+**Unless you're a developer, please do not install the plugin using this repo.
+This repo is used for development purposes.**

-You can install the extension [here](https://chrome.google.com/webstore/detail/motivational-new-tab/ffedgmjdflfdpolbikjebijpjpdcfakp).
+As a user, you can install it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/motivational-new-tab/ffedgmjdflfdpolbikjebijpjpdcfakp).

 ## Contributing